hotosm/learnosm/_posts/hr/0600-12-15-getting-data_hr.md

 cities around the world.
 This is useful if you are looking for data extracts for a single city.
 The disadvantage to this site is that it is not updated regularly.

->	Remember that features in OpenStreetMap have an unlimited number of "free" tags,
->	but shapefiles have attributes stored in a limited number of columns.
-This means
 >	that when OSM data is converted into shapefiles, only the specified tags will be
 >	included in the shapefile table.
 The websites listed above provide shapefiles
 >	with a default set of common tags, but if you want to extract specific tags